 Honeywell International Inc. common stock is valued at the closing price reported on the New York Stock Exchange Composite Transaction Tape.
-Other common stocks are valued at the closing price reported on the principal market on which the respective securities are traded.
-Honeywell International Inc. common stock and other common stocks are all classified within level 1 of the valuation hierarchy.
+Other common stocks and exchange traded funds are valued at the closing price reported on the principal market on which the respective securities are traded.
+Honeywell International Inc. common stock, other common stocks and exchange traded funds are all classified within Level 1 of the valuation hierarchy.